 Beginning in the 18th Century, White was associated with loyalist or monarchist factions during civil wars, e. g. the white cockade of the Jacobites, and the white badges and flags used by Royalists during the French Revolution and by the "Whites" of the Russian Civil War.
 Hence, White becomes associated with the reigning monarch, and Red with the rebels seeking to overthrow that monarchnote However, this is in part coincidence, result of the Bourbon dynasty's long association with the colour white (going back to Henry IV's white plume) and the fact that Czarist armed forces had been using white flags with a blue saltire since the middle ages..

 Black: Politically, the color Black has a long association with anonymity, lawlessness, and "non personhood."
 Where colors or patterns of colors would signify personal identity and political allegiance, solid black, as the absence of color, meant the absence of allegiance.
 As far back as the Middle Ages, "black knights" carried no family crest or color on their shields, symbolizing their independence (or simply concealing their identities).
 Beginning in the 19th Century Black was adopted by Anarchist groups: the color of no country or government.
 More radical Anarchists groups often also use Black in conjunction with Red.

-Black is also the colour of the "street clothes" (whether the traditional cassock or more contemporary dark suit with Roman collar) of Catholic clergy and by extension is associated with Catholic and Christian Democratic parties in various European countries.
+Black is also the most common colour of the "street clothes" (whether the traditional cassock or more contemporary dark suit with Roman collar) of Catholic clergy and by extension is associated with Catholic and Christian Democratic parties in various European countries.